clauskevin/Robot_Ball_Catcher/README.md

 Simulating the course of the regression during the ball throw.

 ## Extra
 Be aware that this project uses a lot of manual configured variables.
-Also the .npy array files will be overwrited when running the scripts.
+Also the .npy array files will be overwritten when running the scripts.